NoobforAl/comandor/README.md

-# comandor
+# Comandor

 Very Simple Script for Run your command!
 A simple tool to simplify some repetitive tasks such as updating the Linux repository and daily tasks!

-### How Install
+## How Install

 > pip install comandor

 ### How Use

 - make file .comandor
 - setup config like this

 ```json
 {